 Article curated by Holly Godwin

-Nowadays, we use machines to assist us with our everyday lives, from kettles to laptops, but technology is advancing at such a rate that machines may soon be more capable than us at all our day to day tasks.
-Household robots, once the domain of science fiction, are already becoming a reality.
+Nowadays, we use machines to assist us with our everyday lives, from kettles to laptops, and household robots, once the domain of science fiction, are already becoming a reality.

 For now, however, there are still discrepancies between the abilities of machines and humans.
 While machines can be more efficient in some domains, such as mathematical processing, humans are far better equipped in many others, such as facial recognition.